lukefavret/lsl-harness/README.md

 LSL-Harness is a lightweight, portable tool for measuring surface-level performance of Lab Streaming Layer (LSL) streams.
-With it you can calculate latency, jitter, drift, effective sample rate, and dropped samples without spinning up a full LabRecorder pipeline.
+With it you can calculate latency, jitter, drift, effective sample rate, dropped samples, and (optionally) basic resource usage (CPU & memory) without spinning up a full LabRecorder pipeline.

 [Quickstart](#quickstart)

 ## What it does

 - Measure LSL latency, jitter, drift, effective sample rate, and drop percentages.
+- Sample optional process + system resource usage (CPU %, RSS) during acquisition.
 - Emit CSV + JSON artifacts that are easy to diff or archive.
 - Render polished HTML summaries that you can share with teammates or attach to tickets.